Glaucoma/ Kala Motia

 Some eye drops may not suit and cause: A stinging sensation, Red eyes, Changes in pulse and heartbeat, Changes in energy level, Changes in breathing (especially with asthma or emphysema), Headaches and Blurred vision.

 Oral medicines may not suit some individual and causes: Tingling of fingers and toes, Drowsiness and Breathlessness and other systemic symptoms.

 Laser surgery treatments may be effective for different types of glaucoma.
 The laser is usually used in one of two ways.

 In open-angle glaucoma, the drain itself is treated.
 The laser is used to modify the drain (trabeculosplasty) to help control eye pressure.

-When operative surgery is needed to control glaucoma, your ophthalmologist uses miniature instruments to create new drainage channel for the aqueous fluid to leave the eye.
+When operative surgery is needed to control glaucoma, your ophthalmologist uses miniature instruments to create new drainage channel (Trabeculectomy) for the aqueous fluid to leave the eye.
 The new channel helps to lower the pressure.

 Though serious complications of modern glaucoma surgery are rare, however, they can occur, as with any surgery.
 It is indicated if the IOP is not coming under control by medical treatment or if the compliance of the medical treatment is poor.
 Surgery is recommended if your ophthalmologist feels that it is safer to operate than to allow optic nerve damage to continue.